minhkhiem2002/geek_up/README.md

 3. Run the Frontend Server

 # Install
-    In this project, you will install some packages to ensure that the project runs smoothly without errors.
+    In this project, you will install several packages to ensure smooth operation without errors:

-1. npm install: install all the packages
+1. npm install: This command installs all the required packages for the project.
-2. npm install axios: install axios
+2. npm install axios: This command installs the axios package, which is used for making HTTP requests.
-3. npm install antd @ant-design/icons: install ant-design and ant-design icons
+3. npm install antd @ant-design/icons: This command installs ant-design and its icons package, which provides UI components and icons for the project.
-4. npm install react-router react-router-dom: install ...
+4. npm install react-router react-router-dom: This command installs the react-router and react-router-dom packages, which are used for routing in the React application.
-5. npm install react-infinite-scroll-component
+5. npm install react-infinite-scroll-component: This command installs the react-infinite-scroll-component package, which enables infinite scrolling behavior in the application.
-6. npm install react-meta-tags
+6. npm install react-meta-tags: This command installs the react-meta-tags package, which allows managing meta tags in the application for SEO purposes.
+7. npm install @tanstack/react-query: This command installs the @tanstack/react-query package, which provides hooks for managing data fetching and caching in the application using React Query.

 # Use
 1. Clone the repository